 - Ask children to pick at least 10 blocks each of the color of their choice.

 - Now draw a pattern on board showing the sequence of numbers; you can include some gaps in the sequence to make the activity more challenging.

-- Write the name of the student under each number of the series written on board.
+- Write the name of the student under each number of the series written on the board.

-- Ask the students whose name you write on the board to form a group.
+- Ask the students whose names you write on the board to form a group.

 - You tell the group to replicate the pattern drawn on the board on a table.

 - Start by calling the name of the first student.
-Tell him to pick the number of blocks and arrange on table as shown against his name.
-Encourage him to select next student who comes and does the same.
+Tell him to pick the number of blocks and arrange them on the table as shown against his name.
+Encourage him to select the next student who comes and does the same.